Doctor of Medical Science

 (DMedSc) KA003 or DRHMEDSCI1000

 The DMedSc, unlike the Doctor of Philosophy (PhD), is not a research training degree.
-It may be described as an award that one would receive when their career is well established, rather than at the beginning, for an outstanding contribution to knowledge through a substantial body of research.
+It may be described as an award that one would receive when one's career is well established, rather than at the beginning, for an outstanding contribution to knowledge through a substantial body of research.

 There is no set number of publications an applicant must have to be awarded the degree.